 - Time management and organizational skills include the ability to find out what tasks are most important, correctly predict how much time tasks will take.
 They also include the ability to work efficiently to produce results on time and on budget.

 - Personal management skills refer to the ability to respond creatively to challenges, keep a positive attitude and be flexible.
 They also include the ability to learn continuously, handle personal problems outside of working hours, manage stress, maintain health, etc.

 - To identify your employability skills, check out the Conference Board of Canada Employability Skills 2000+ brochure.

-- To rate your employability skills, take Service Canada’s employability
+- To rate your employability skills, take the Career Navigator quiz through Service Canada.

 Highlight your employability skills to find work